int32bit/openstack-cheat-sheet/README.md

 * [Contributions(stacklytics)](http://stackalytics.com/) (Provide transparent and meaningful statistics regarding contributions to both OpenStack itself and projects related to OpenStack.)
 * [Firewalls and default ports](http://docs.openstack.org/mitaka/config-reference/firewalls-default-ports.html)(The default TCP ports used by various services involved in an OpenStack deployment)
 * [Community support](http://docs.openstack.org/mitaka/config-reference/common/app_support.html)(Help you run and use OpenStack, like document,OpenStack distribution packages,etc.)
+* [Developer’s Guide](http://docs.openstack.org/infra/manual/developers.html)(The goal of this document is to walk you through the concepts and specifics that should be understood while contributing to OpenStack.)

 ## Members